classilla/kopenray/README.md

 ### What's new

   - Requires Java 1.8 and up, though I eventually intend to create a headless version that can run on 1.5.
 The code probably still builds on 1.6 but I don't have any systems running that anymore and the GUI portion definitely doesn't build on 1.5 yet.
-  - Tested on the Tadpole/General Dynamics M1400 SunRay laptop, the Accutech Gobi7 SunRay laptop and the Accutech Gobi8 SunRay laptop.
+  - Tested on the Tadpole/General Dynamics M1400 SunRay laptop, the Accutech Gobi7 SunRay laptop, the Accutech Gobi8 SunRay laptop and the Sun Ray 2N laptop.

 ### What's better